noirello/pyorc/docs/api.rst

     :param dict converters: a dictionary, where the keys are :class:`TypeKind` and the values are subclasses of :class:`ORCConverter`.
+    :param Predicate predicate: a predicate expression to read only specified row groups.

 .. method:: Reader.__getitem__(col_idx)